onikienko/use-chrome-storage/README.md

 ### createChromeStorageStateHookSession(key, initialValue?)

 Similar to `createChromeStorageStateHookLocal` but uses `chrome.storage.session`.
-In case you want to use same `key` in different components/extension contextsInstead you may create state hook which may be used across extension.
+In case you want to use the same `key` in different components/extension contexts, you could create a state hook that can be used across extension.
 See [example](#usage-of-createchromestoragestateHook) and replace with `createChromeStorageStateHookSession`.
 State will be persisted in `chrome.storage.session`.